aidan-duggan/ReverseCarcassone/rules.md

 #### Tracking Time
 After a fixed period of time, the next set piece that is not from a penalth ends the half, and play restarts

+TODO figure out time tracking.

 ### Winning

+The game ends after 2 halfs are played, with the team with the most points winning.